publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch15/schIII/m__us_usc_t8_s1733.md

     (b) __Purpose__

-    The purpose of each committee established under subsection (a) of this section shall be—
+    The purpose of each committee established under subsection (a) shall be—

         (1) to utilize the cooperative resources of all elements of the United States mission in the country in which the consular post is located to identify known or potential terrorists and to develop information on those individuals;